 Katie Bradley – Folkestone’s International Blues Singer

 Katie Bradley is the daughter of musicians, so it was inevitable that she would grow up to be involved in the music industry somehow.
 Her silky blues vocals define her talent.
 She’s been recognised nationally in the British Blues Awards for nominations for song writing and female vocalist.
-Katie says so herself, that she’s taken her music very seriously over the past 5 years and things have gone really well.
+Katie says so herself, that she’s taken her music very seriously since 2013 and things have gone really well.
 She gets regular airplay on Radio 2, has been invited all around the world and has played with and gained respect from US blues artists.

 Katie Bradley has worked with the likes of Suzanne Vega, Luther Allison, Kirk Fletcher, Lucky Peterson and Lisa Mann.
 She’s supported Kirk Fletcher on one of his UK tours, and Folkestone came up in conversation: What was his favourite venue in the whole of the UK?
 The Chambers.
 He said he loved the intimacy of it; “These other places we were playing are a little less personal.
 Chambers reminded Kirk of home, venues like the Baked Potato in LA, and the other venues we were playing were, a little less bluesy, let’s say!”